Randolf Baker

 Lieutenant-Colonel Sir Randolf Littlehales Baker, 4th Baronet, (20 July 1879 – 23 July 1959) was a British Conservative Party politician.

 Background

 He was the son of Reverend Sir Talbot Hastings Bendall Baker, 3rd Bt. and Amy Susan Marryat.
 He succeeded to the Baronetcy on his father's death on 6 April 1900.
-The family owned the Ranston Estate in Dorset including the Grade 1 listed Ranston manor house.
+The family owned the Ranston Estate in Dorset including the Grade I listed Ranston manor house.

 Army career

 He served in the Dorset Yeomanry, attaining the rank of lieutenant-colonel and being awarded the Territorial Decoration.
 He fought in the First World War, where he was mentioned in despatches and wounded in 1915.
 He served in the Dardanelles, from July to October 1915, when he acted as a military landing officer on A Beach East, Suvla Bay; then as second in command of his regiment in Egypt from March 1916 to March 1917, and finally as commanding officer during the Palestine campaign from March to October 1917, including the 1st and 2nd Battles of Gaza.
 He was awarded the Distinguished Service Order (D.S.O.) (and bar) in 1918.
 He continued his army career after the end of the war, ultimately being promoted to lieutenant general.